wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 complete.

-When increasing the number of cores to 5, the program runs in 3 seconds, and there is no idle time (since 5 divides 15).
+When increasing the number of cores to 5, the program runs in 3 seconds, and there is no idle time because 5 divides 15 perfectly.
 Therefore, parallel efficiency is 100%.

 When increasing the number
 of cores to 10, the program runs in 2 seconds.
 In this scenario, for the last second, 5 out of the 10 cores are idle.
-Therefore, efficiency is less than 100% (it is 75%).
+Therefore, efficiency is 75%, which is less than 100%.

-We conclude that we should go with the 5-core computer (even though the 10-core computer completes the program faster, our concern here is parallel efficiency).
+We conclude that we should go with the 5-core computer.
+Even though the 10-core computer completes the program faster, our concern here was parallel efficiency.
   </div>
 </div>
 <p></p>